Alexis Soriano

 Alexis Soriano (Chicago, 1964) is a Spanish conductor and composer of Spanish–Lithuanian descent.
-He studied piano and conducting in Spain, the United Kingdom, the United States and Russia, and was a pupil of the renowned pedagogue Ilya Musin.
+He studied piano and conducting in Spain, the United Kingdom, the United States and Russia, and was a pupil of Ilya Musin.
 Soriano has conducted major orchestras and opera houses in Europe, the Americas and Asia, and since 2020 he has served as the founder and artistic director of the International Alborada Clásica Festival in Spain.
 His career combines symphonic and operatic conducting with original compositions, including several chamber operas.

 Early life and education

-Soriano studied piano at the Royal Conservatory of Madrid before continuing his training at the Royal Northern College of Music in Manchester.
-He later studied conducting at the Cleveland Institute of Music (USA) and at the Rimsky-Korsakov Conservatory in Saint Petersburg under Ilya Musin.
+Soriano studied piano at the Madrid Royal Conservatory before continuing his training at the Royal Northern College of Music in Manchester.
+He later studied conducting at the Cleveland Institute of Music and at the Rimsky-Korsakov Conservatory in Saint Petersburg under Ilya Musin.

 Career

 Soriano made his professional debut in 1987 with the Valencia Symphony Orchestra.
 From 1998 to 2008 he was Principal Associate Conductor of the Hermitage Orchestra of Saint Petersburg.
 Between 2010 and 2012 he served as Principal Conductor of the INSO-Lviv Symphony Orchestra (Ukraine), and since 2012 he has been Artistic Director of the New York Opera Society.

-He has conducted numerous orchestras across Europe, the Americas and Asia, including the Mariinsky Symphony Orchestra, Saint Petersburg Symphony, Prague Symphony, Slovak Philharmonic, Lithuanian National Symphony and Chamber Orchestras, Filarmónica de Buenos Aires, Tapiola Sinfonietta (Finland), São Paulo University Symphony, Oulu Symphony Orchestra (Finland), English Chamber Orchestra, Bari Metropolitan Orchestra, Cláudio Santoro Symphony Orchestra (Brasília), Orchestra Kapella of Saint Petersburg, Minas Gerais Symphony Orchestra, Great Theatre Orchestra of Poznań, Moscow Virtuosi, Danubia Symphony Orchestra (Hungary), Bacău Philharmonic, National Youth Russian Orchestra, Macedonian National Symphony, Regionale del Lazio Orchestra, among others, as well as the major Spanish orchestras.
+He has conducted numerous orchestras across Europe, the Americas and Asia, including the Mariinsky Orchestra, Prague Symphony, Slovak Philharmonic, Lithuanian National Symphony Orchestra, Lithuanian Chamber Orchestra, Buenos Aires Philharmonic, Tapiola Sinfonietta, Oulu Symphony Orchestra, English Chamber Orchestra, Moscow Virtuosi, Russian National Youth Symphony Orchestra, as well as major Spanish orchestras.

-He has also toured Japan and Latin America, conducting orchestras in Buenos Aires, Montevideo and São Paulo.

 In 2007, at Valery Gergiev’s invitation, he participated in the BBC film The Master and His Pupil and made his conducting debut at the Mariinsky Theatre with Mozart’s The Marriage of Figaro.